jorgegso/robotFr/README.md

 # robotfriend

-This project is react application, is intended to create a login, password encryted.
-The main objective is upload an img and with that img detect faces.
+This project is react application, is intended to create a login, password and name and the main objective is upload an img and with that img detect faces.